Poggio Sannita: Landmarks

-Natural oasis in the verdant valley of Verrino equipped for camping and campers.
+Natural oasis in the valley of Verrino equipped for camping.

 Culture

 Events

 March 25, Our Lady of Grace, Holy Mass, procession and fireworks.

 1st Sunday of June, Saint Lucia, Mass, procession, fireworks and festivity to the streets.

 July 2, Feast of Our Lady of Grace, Holy Mass, procession, fireworks and street festival.

 August 16, San Rocco, much revered by Poggesi, Mass and popular games.

 August 17, San Cataldo, Mass, procession, fireworks, display of local products and great party in the district of the same name.

 August 21, San Prospero, patron Holy Mass, procession, fireworks.

 August 22, San Rocco, Mass, procession, fireworks and street festival.

 September 13, Dedication of the Mother Church.

 Last Saturday in September, San Domenico, much revered by Poggesi, Mass, procession, fireworks and.

 Last Sunday in September, Madonna delle Grazie, Mass, procession, fireworks and street festival.

 December 23, Santa Vittoria, much venerated by Poggesi, mass.

 Exhibitions

 On the third floor of the Palazzo Ducale is a permanent photographic exhibition on the theme: "Poggio Sannita: the places and people" with many period and recent photographs.